lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

    cost is one heap allocation per request, which is probably negligible in the context of AWS Lambda.
 2. **The `async move { … }` block is where post-response middleware work happens.**
-   Because it is `async`, we are allowed to `.await` the inner future inside it, exactly as we wanted in the broken version.
+   By wrapping the inner future inside an `async` block we get back the right to `.await` it, exactly as we wanted in the broken version.
 The whole block evaluates to an anonymous `Future`, and `Box::pin` pins and boxes it so its type matches `Self::Future`.
 3. **The trait bounds grew.** `S: Service<...> + Send + 'static`, plus `S::Future: Send` and `S::Error: Send`.
 Boxed trait-object futures need `Send + 'static`, and the inner service has to play along.